pear/Console_ProgressBar/examples/readme.txt

     %max%         The maximum malue (the "target" value)
     %fraction%    The same as %current%/%max%
     %percent%     The status in percent
+    %elapsed%     The elapsed time
-  More placeholders will follow.
+    %estimate%    An estimate for the remaining time More placeholders will follow.
 A format string like:
   "* stuff.tar %fraction% KB [%bar%] %percent%"
   will lead to a bar looking like this: